Nurech/kaleviok/README.md

 ### Run locally

 Ensure .env (not in git - secret!) file is present in the root of the project.
-At build time we replace values from `.env` file to `environment.ts` file (dev or prod) based on the environment.
+At build time we replace values from `.env` file to `environmentDev.ts` file (dev or prod) based on the environmentDev.

 Run the following command to start the project locally.